Growth Pyramid

-The Growth Pyramid (previously called The Startup Pyramid and The Startup Growth Pyramid) is a model for product evolution from discovering a market fit to growth.
-It provides guidelines and milestones that a product needs to achieve to achieve significant growth.
+The Growth Pyramid (previously called The Startup Pyramid and The Startup Growth Pyramid) is a model for product evolution after the product/market fit.
+It provides guidelines and milestones that a product needs to achieve before significant growth.

-The Growth Pyramid was originally defined by Sean Ellis, based on common patterns he identified while working at Dropbox, LogMeIn, Uproar and several other high-growth companies.
-It is most commonly shown with 3 levels, although the model evolved significantly over time, and the most recent version published by Ellis has 5 levels (see the section on variants below).
+The Growth Pyramid was originally defined by Sean Ellis in a blog post in 2009, based on common patterns he identified at Dropbox, LogMeIn, Uproar and several other high-growth companies.
+Various books and authors expanded or reproduced the pyramid with slight changes.
+The pyramid is most commonly shown with 3 levels, although the model evolved significantly over time, and the most recent version published by Ellis has 5 levels (see the section on variants below).

-The model is notable for mostly dealing with the evolution after a product achieves the product/market fit.
-Ellis warns against rush into optimizing for growth before a product achieves a market fit.
+The model is notable for mostly dealing with the evolution after a product achieves a product/market fit.
+Ellis warns against rushing into optimizing for growth before that threshold, so all the variants of the pyramid include the product/market fit as the base level.
 By measuring early traction, Ellis suggests checking if more than 40% of the users would be disappointed if a product disappeared from the market.
-If not, then optimizing for growth is still too early.
+If not, then it’s still too early to optimize for growth.
+If yes, then the product found a suitable market and it’s ready to grow.

 Achieving product/market fit requires at least 40% of users saying they would be “very disappointed” without your product.
 Admittedly this threshold is a bit arbitrary, but I defined it after comparing results across nearly 50 startups.
 Those that struggle for traction are always under 40%, while most that gain strong traction exceed 40%.